MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Allow Google Chrome to monitor user passwords.
+  Allow Microsoft Edge to monitor user passwords.

-If you enable this policy and a user consents to enabling the policy, the user will get alerted if any of their passwords stored in Google Chrome are found to be unsafe.
-Google Chrome will show an alert and this information will also be available in Settings > Passwords > Password Monitor.
+If you enable this policy and a user consents to enabling the policy, the user will get alerted if any of their passwords stored in Microsoft Edge are found to be unsafe.
+Microsoft Edge will show an alert and this information will also be available in Settings > Passwords > Password Monitor.

 If you disable this policy, users will not be asked for permission to enable this feature.
 Their passwords will not be scanned and they will not be alerted either.